hyphanet/wintray/README.md

 Command line options are executed from left to right, so `-othercommand -hide` is useful to perform an action and exit the tray application.

+## First run | -welcome

+This shows a balloon tip about using the tray and opens Freenet like -open.

 ## Open Freenet | -open

 Open a browser in privacy mode to Freenet, if possible.
 The default preference is [same as AHK app], but a specific browser or command can be set as well.
 If Freenet is not running it is started.